 - Short lifetime resulting in higher operating costs

-- Inability to frequently turn them on/off meaning the lamp is on when there is no water flow
+- Inability to frequently turn them on/off, therefore, the lamp is using energy when there is no water flow

 - Cylindrical shape of the UV-lamps limits the chamber's design and efficiency

-- Presence of mercury, which will contaminate your water supply if the fragile UV lamp is broken and makes disposal environmentally unfriendly
+- Presence of mercury can contaminate the water supply if the fragile UV lamp is broken and makes disposal environmentally unfriendly

 The Acuva Way

-The Acuva system takes water purification to the next level of efficiency and convenience by utilizing two well established and proven technologies: UV and LED for water treatment.
+Acuva's system takes water purification to the next level of efficiency and convenience by utilizing two well established and proven technologies: UV and LED.
 Recent advances in light emitting diodes (LED) technology have allowed LEDs to generate UV radiation at the wavelengths for microorganism inactivation.